ianwhite/hark/README.md

 The following methods are more suitable for a listener with multiple messages.

-A hash with callables as keys
+A hash with callables as values

     hark(
       created: ->(user) { redirect_to(user, notice: "You have signed up!") },